Information for Admitted Students

 Whether you're visiting for the first time or returning for another look, spend time with us and we'll show you what it means to be a Bronc!

-Your financial aid counselor is available in-person or by phone to speak with you about your financial aid package and to help you develop an affordable four-year plan.
-Counselors will be on hand during all admitted student events.
-Individual appointments can also made day or evening by calling 609-896-5360.
+Your financial aid counselor is available in-person or by phone to speak with you about your financial aid package and to help you navigate the FAFSA process, compare costs, and develop an affordable four-year plan.
+Call the Office of Financial Aid at 609-896-5360 or email [email protected] for support.

 Our guide to financial aid will help you and your family navigate the financial aid process over the next four years.